AbdulKadri/AbdulKadri/README.md

 Hi 👋 My name is Abdul-Rahime Kadri
 ===================================

 Hello, i'm currently learning how to code through multiple platforms such as the Odin project and Harvard CS50 course.
-I started out with Python, moved onto HTML, CSS & JS and now working on ReactJS database, C, SQlite database & flask framework.
+I started out with Python, moved onto HTML, CSS & JS and now working on ReactJS database.

 * 🌍  I'm based in Edmonton & Calgary
 * ✉️  You can contact me at [abdul.r.kadri@gmail.com](mailto:abdul.r.kadri@gmail.com)